lMaxTl/explaining-autoscaling-kubernetes-files/readme.md

 ```

 ### Setup the EXPA backend
-Sometimes the backend errors and cant reach the promehteus service and is fixed by running minikube dashboard for some reason
+Sometimes the backend errors and cant reach the prometheus service and is fixed by running minikube dashboard for some reason

 ```bash
 cd .\ba_backend\